jjose-ca/Stock-bot/README.md

 ### Why 10:00am Start, Not 10:30am

+> ⚠️ Numbers below computed on the pre-split-adjustment-fix baseline —
+> see the split-adjustment correction above.
+Directional conclusion
+> (10:00 beats 10:30) not yet re-verified on corrected data.

 The original validated backtest (838 trades, 63.8% WR, $0.1625 exp) accidentally excluded the bar labeled `10:00` — a diagnostic filter added while investigating `vwap_only`'s inflated numbers (above) that was never